 In this case, proceed with the connection as described below:

 - Wire the green front cable to the green jack, also marked as the line out

-- Wire the blue or black rear cable to the blue line in jack
+- Wire the blue or black rear cable to the blue line in the jack

-- Connect the yellow, pink, or orange subwoofer cable to the pink mic in jack
+- Connect the yellow, pink, or orange subwoofer cable to the pink mic in the jack

 Once you successfully match the cables and have the subwoofer properly connected, it is now time now to configure your computer to use a 6-channel sound system.